microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ## Why/When Should You Care?

-`SharedTree`'s merge semantics have been designed so that concurrent edits, even when they target overlapping data, are merged in a way that is typically satisfactory and unsurprising.
-This means that, on a daily basis, users of `SharedTree` should be able to ignore the question of merge semantics.
+Developers that use `SharedTree` should be able to be productive without constantly worrying about merge semantics.
 There are, however, situations that warrant an awareness and understanding of merge semantics.
 Those are commonly:

--   The need to understand the end-user experience that users will face in a given scenario that involves concurrent editing.
+-   The need to understand the experience that end-users will face given the host application's usage of `SharedTree`'s editing capabilities.
+-   The need to determine how to use `SharedTree`'s editing capabilities to achieve a desired end-user experience, and whether that experience is achievable in the first place.
 -   The need to select a data model (i.e., how a document is structured) for an application so that the application's invariants are upheld by `SharedTree`'s merge semantics.
--   The need to structure the application's editing code such that it can guarantee that the application's invariants are upheld by `SharedTree`'s merge semantics.

 For example, consider an application whose data model includes two arrays, with the invariant that the length of one array is expected to always be the same as the length of the other array.